Mechanistic study of mixed lithium halides solid state electrolytes: Methods

 \subsection{Molecular dynamics and Monte Carlo simulations}

 \ce{Li3YCl_{6x}Br_{6(1-x)}} has been reported in the \pthreem{} and C2/m phases, and in this work, we investigate the dependence of ionic conductivity on material composition for both phases in their fully ordered structure \cite{Schlem2020,Asano2018}.
-The conductivity, $\sigma$, is obtained from MD simulations using MLIPs developed in Sec.~\ref{sec:MLPs} and implemented in LAMMPS \cite{plim95jcp,LAMMPS}.
+The conductivity, $\sigma$, is obtained from MD simulations using MLIPs developed in Sec.~\ref{sec:MLPs} and interfaced with LAMMPS \cite{plim95jcp,LAMMPS} through \texttt{metatrain}~\cite{METATRAIN}.
 Two different simulation protocols are employed, depending on whether the system contains a single halide species (\ce{Li3YBr6} or \ce{Li3YCl6}) or a mixed halide composition (\ce{Li3YCl_{6x}Br_{6(1-x)}}).
 For pure halide systems, we first perform a short 20~ps NpT equilibration run, followed by a 3~ns NpT production simulation from which the conductivity is extracted.
-For mixed compositions, we begin with a 20~ps equilibration in the NpT ensemble, followed by a 200~ps NpT simulation during which 100 Monte Carlo (MC) swaps between Br and Cl atoms are attempted every 100~fs.
-Fig.~S3 in the SI shows the number of accepted swaps along trajectories of \ce{Li3YClBr} in the C2/m and \pthreem{} phases at different compositions, showing that the acceptance is around 12\% for the whole simulations.
+For mixed compositions (as well as alloys of the non-Li element) we begin with a 20~ps equilibration in the NpT ensemble, followed by a 200~ps NpT simulation during which 100 Monte Carlo (MC) swaps between Br and Cl and/or metal atoms are attempted every 100~fs.
+Fig.~S4 in the SI shows the number of accepted swaps along trajectories of \ce{Li3YClBr} in the C2/m and \pthreem{} phases at different compositions, showing that the acceptance is around 12\% throughout the simulations.
 In order to extract the conductivity, we select four snapshots spaced 50 ps apart from the NpT simulations with MC swaps; each snapshot is then equilibrated for 50 ps in the NpT ensemble, followed by a 3 ns production run for conductivity evaluation.
 All simulations were performed at ambient pressure and at a temperature of 300~K, consistent with the experimental conditions we use as reference.